rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 With many web sites uploaded by your customers, there is a high probability that one of them will upload a Content Management System (CMS) with the possibility of vulnerabilities.
 Most customers focus on ease of use, not security, and what happens is that updating their own CMS becomes a process that falls out of their priority list altogether.

-While notifying customers of vulnerabilities in their CMS is possible for a company with a large IT staff, it might not be possible for a small department.
+While notifying customers of vulnerabilities in their CMS is possible for a company with a large IT staff, this might not be realistic for a small IT team.
 The best defense is a hardened web server.

 Web server hardening can take many forms, which might include any or all of the tools here, and possibly others not defined.